hwali/iosxr_Inline_Analysis/README.md

 *****Note*****

 Shared code designed on basic commands but we could moderate or enhaned this code and build multiple scenarios on base of our routine case studies on networks or technologies
-YML Playbook can be import in CMLv2
+,added YML Playbook can be import in CMLv2

 *****Result*****